ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 To wrap up, let’s clearly distinguish between **runtime type checking** and **static type checking**, because this is crucial to understanding Python’s type system:

 - **Runtime Type Checking:** This is what Python does natively.
 The interpreter checks types on the fly as operations are executed.
 If you try to do something invalid (like call a method that doesn’t exist, or use an operator on incompatible types), Python will raise an error at that moment.
 For example, if you do `3 + "3"`, Python immediately raises a `TypeError` when it hits that line, because it finds an integer and a string and doesn’t know how to add them ([Python's "Type Hints" are a bit of a disappointment to me](https://www.uninformativ.de/blog/postings/2022-04-21/0/POSTING-en.html#:~:text=It%20gets%20a%20little%20more,indeed%20check%20types%20during%20runtime)).
-Another example: calling `quacks(42)` in the earlier duck typing example raised an `AttributeError` at runtime, because 42 didn’t have the required method. **Runtime type checking is built into the language’s operations** – every time you do something with an object, the object’s type (or more precisely, its capabilities) determine what happens.
+Another example: calling `quacks(42)` in the earlier duck typing example raised an `AttributeError` at runtime, because 42 didn’t have the required method. **Runtime type checking is built into the language’s operations**--every time you do something with an object, the object’s type (or more precisely, its capabilities) determine what happens.
 Python will never silently do the wrong thing with a wrong type; it will error out (that’s part of being strongly typed).
 But the key is, these errors happen **during execution**.

-- **Static Type Checking:** This does **not** happen by default in Python – it’s something you opt into by writing type annotations and using external tools.
+- **Static Type Checking:** This does **not** happen by default in Python--it’s something you opt into by writing type annotations and using external tools.
 Static checking means examining the code without running it, and ensuring that, according to the type hints and language rules, the operations make sense.
 It’s like a dry run of the program in terms of types.
 If you say a function returns an `int` but you return a `str` somewhere, a static checker can catch that.
 If you pass the wrong type to a function, it’s caught before running.
 This is what mypy, pyright, etc., do.
-They look at your code as data, not as a running program. **The Python interpreter itself does not do static analysis** – it doesn’t look at annotations and refuse to run the program.
+They look at your code as data, not as a running program. **The Python interpreter itself does not do static analysis**--it doesn’t look at annotations and refuse to run the program.
 You (or your development environment) have to invoke a tool to get static checking.
-This is why we call Python’s type system “gradual” or “optional static typing” – the static part is bolted on by tools, not enforced by the language runtime.
+This is why we call Python’s type system “gradual” or “optional static typing”--the static part is bolted on by tools, not enforced by the language runtime.

 One consequence of this design is that you can have a program that passes all static type checks but still crashes or behaves incorrectly at runtime if you made an assumption that wasn’t actually guaranteed by the language.
 Conversely, you might have a program that does something tricky that the static checker flags as a possible type issue, but at runtime it never fails because of the particular way you use it.
 In those cases, you can often adjust your type hints or use casts/`# type: ignore` comments to tell the checker “trust me, I know what I’m doing here.”
-This disconnect between static analysis and actual running code is something to be aware of – it’s the price of keeping the type system optional.
+This disconnect between static analysis and actual running code is something to be aware of--it’s the price of keeping the type system optional.
 A quote from Python’s documentation highlights this separation: _“The Python runtime does not enforce function and variable type annotations.
 They can be used by third party tools such as type checkers, IDEs, linters, etc.”
 ([Python's "Type Hints" are a bit of a disappointment to me](https://www.uninformativ.de/blog/postings/2022-04-21/0/POSTING-en.html#:~:text=The%20documentation%20says%3A)).